 It went much the same way against San Diego State.

 This time the run was 17-0 and Brown, who was saddled early in the second half with foul trouble, had eight of the first 10 points of it.
-When it was over the Eagles led 71-52 with 4:19 to play and the only decisions left were how the players and fans were going to celebrate.

 After at least one basket, Brown opened his mouth and waggled his tongue at FGCU as he ran up court.